agusbudi/mobile-programming/05. Form/README.md

 Explanation:

 - We have one `TextField` to put our answer and we assigned it into `_controller` as `TextEditingController`
-- When we clicked the `ElevatedButton` the text value from `TextField` by using its controller will be assigned into variable `answer`.
+- When we clicked the `ElevatedButton`, the text value from `TextField` by using its controller will be assigned into variable `answer`.

 **Full code**